 In the "over time" category, some Land Registry and Corporate Registry contracts result in linear revenue recognition over the life of the contract.
-In Services, Recovery Solutions administration fee revenue is also recognized over the life of the asset recovery file.
+In Services, Recovery Solutions' administration fee revenue is also recognized over the life of the asset recovery and account receivable management file.
 Likewise, the hosting, support and maintenance portion of contracts related to Technology Solutions revenue primarily results in linear revenue recognition over the life of the contract.
 Conversely, revenue recognition associated with the licence and solution definition and implementation portion of contracts depends on milestone achievement or percentage of completion.
-In 2021, the portion of Technology Solutions contract revenue recognized that was dependent on milestone achievement or percentage of completion versus total revenue recognized was 40.0 per cent (2020 - 69.0 per cent).
-At December 31, 2021, the Company has contracts where the milestone was either in progress or expected to be satisfied in the near term.
-For the unsatisfied portion of milestone-based contracts, the Company expects that 100.0 per cent (2020 - 100.0 per cent) of the total will be recognized in the next fiscal year.
+In 2022, the portion of Technology Solutions contract revenue recognized that was dependent on milestone achievement or percentage of completion versus total revenue recognized was 16.0 per cent (2021 - 40.0 per cent).
+At December 31, 2022, the Company has contracts where the milestone was either in progress or expected to be satisfied in the near term.
+For the unsatisfied portion of contracts dependent on milestone achievement or percentage of completion, the Company expects that 76.4 per cent (2021 - 100.0 per cent) of the total will be recognized in the next fiscal year.

-Service concession arrangement
+Registry Operations service concession arrangement

-The Company entered into a change order pursuant to its MSA with the Government of Saskatchewan to continue the development of its registry systems.
-Under the MSA, the Company owns the IP during the term of the MSA.
+The Company has agreed to a change pursuant to its MSA with the Government of Saskatchewan to prepare for certain updates to the Corporate Registry to support upcoming changes to legislation.
+Under the MSA, the Company owns the intellectual property during the term of the MSA.

-As at December 31, 2021, the development associated with the change order is 100.0 per cent complete (2020 - 100.0 per cent) and an incremental \$0.2 million increase to both intangible assets and other revenue has been recorded in 2021 in Registry Operations related to the project (2020 - \$0.2 million).
-The intangible asset was put into use in the third quarter of 2020 and depreciation commenced in this quarter.
+In 2022, there was an incremental \$1.0 million increase to both intangible assets and other revenue recorded in 2022 in Registry Operations related to the project (2021 - \$0.3 million).
+Amortization of the intangible asset is expected to commence in 2023 when development is complete.